DouweBos/DJB-Toolkit/README.md

 # DJB-Toolkit
 DJB Tensorflow Toolkit - Collection of methods and classes for easier TF CNN implementations

+### Development

+To do any form of development on this project without having to reinstall it through `pip` after every change I recommend running `pip install --editable .` in this project's root directory.

+This installs `DJB-Toolkit` through pip into site-packages but keept it up to date with this repo via symlink (kind of).
+Now you can safely and easily work on `DJB-Toolkit`.

 ### Example TFModel subclass implementation

 ```python